 These Raspberry Stracciatella Truffles are delicious cheesecake balls with pieces of dark chocolate inside.
 A very easy decadent dessert that you can prepare at any time.

 That was the case with these wonderful Raspberry Stracciatella Truffles.
 They were meant to be different: chocolate covered mini cheesecakes.
-Or cheesecake filled chocolates: depends on the point of view.
-My idea was to make cheesecake balls and to coat them with chocolate: simple and delicious.

 Raspberry Stracciatella Truffles

 - In a small saucepan over medium heat combine raspberries, sugar and cornstarch.
 Stir continuously until the mixture starts simmering and becomes thicker.
 Remove from heat and set aside to cool.